DAOhaus/daohaus-contracts/README.md

 3. Possibly get sent to an auction system within the group for an entire year.
 After a year then they are just “abandoned”

 ## Project Management:
 Each proposal submitted would have a chairman (default sender), but could be altered with approval of group.
-Chairman is responsible for funds that are sent to his address (or if vendor has eth address then that is the preferred method) and chairman can upload updates, video and photo links.
+Chairman is responsible for funds that are sent to his address (or if vendor has eth address then that is the preferred method) and chairman can upload updates, video and photo links to show progress.

-The chairman would need to specify the following things in his proposal:
-Chairman fee:  How much work is this person going to need to put in to oversee this task Project cost: How much is going to be released to the chairman in order to pay.
-Project timeline:  If

 For projects, might need a way to tie it to a proportionate currency.
 Like if the group agrees that taxes for the next year should be $100 per person… need a way so that people know they need to send .12 ether or .5 ether depending on price fluctuation. ——— or possibly that doesn’t matter?
 Do we trust the proposal of the project to only withdraw what they need for the project then send the rest back?
 Along the “tax” stream, if the price skyrockets or drops, at the end of the year they have the ability to “refund” leftover taxes to the shareholders.
 Or at anytime during the year they can propose to raise more money for whatever reason.